ABRSM Performance Diplomas LRSM FRSM ARSM

 Aspects to this new suite of diplomas make them far more accessible, and in a good way.
 Without doubt, it will be easier for overseas candidates and those for whom travel is difficult to access the higher diplomas in their new format.

 I am also happy to see the own-choice repertoire options, including the candidate’s own compositions and arrangements.
-This more closely reflects the flexibility found in the performing world, even though the option of choosing repertoire from previous, lower levels represents a surprise and unexplained lowering of expectations.
+This more closely reflects the flexibility found in the performing world, even though the option of choosing repertoire from previous, lower levels represents a surprise, entirely unexplained, and direct lowering of expected standards.

-The updated repertoire lists are a significant improvement, offering better breadth of choice and inclusion.
+The updated repertoire lists are a significant improvement, offering better breadth of choice, diversity, and inclusion.
 Previous selections are all preserved, now supplemented by newer compositions and popular recent discoveries.

 Despite these improvements, a number of points seem guaranteed to cause continuing and rather serious concern.